fl1ger/deleg/draft-dnsop-deleg.md

 Unlike NS records, DELEG records are always signed by the parent, similar to DS records.
 The SVCB records the DELEG record point to, are signed as normal record types in a signed child/leaf zone.

+TODO: As we already discovered a potential downgrade attack by just removing the DELEG refrerral we have to think about and come up with a way how to signal that the parent zone has DELEG.

 # Privacy Considerations